 Retrofit regarding LED light fixtures is upgrading or converting an old or outdated light like the incandescent, halogen, or fluorescent bulb to an LED technology without replacing all the light components.
 This is done using an LED retrofit kit solution.

 Non-retrofitting or LED replacement is the total replacement of an old light bulb fixture with an LED light bulb fixture.
-This requires you to dispose of the components of the old light bulb completely.
+It requires you to dispose of the components of the old light bulb completely.

 Retrofitting your old light is better than completely replacing the light source in your parking lot when trying to cut costs.
 This is an excellent option for companies who use large parking lot spaces, especially if their budget is low.
 Retrofitting helps you get the same benefit while saving costs.
-However, retrofitting is not always possible, and in such situations, you would have to do a replacement instead.